Mumberthrax/VoatConspiracy/ModerationPolicy.md

 * Remove stuff that violates the rules

 * Maintain a level of professionalism and courtesy when acting as a mod.
 Treat everyone with respect, even rule breakers or assholes.
-Admonish for behaviors.

 * Generally err on the side of admonition and reform rather than removal.
 People make mistakes.
 Better to have people who previously erred in the community than a bunch of folks walking on eggshells.